WHAT ARE WE STUDYING? (2 minutes introduction -- Korean )

 As the big data era arrives, resource disaggregation has attracted significant attention thanks to its excellent scale-out capability, cost efficiency, and transparent elasticity.
 Many industry prototypes and academic simulation/emulation-based studies explore a wide spectrum of approaches to realize memory disaggregation technology and put significant effort into making memory disaggregation practical.
 However, the concept of memory disaggregation has not been successfully realized by far due to several fundamental challenges.
-In this project, we provides a large memory system with the world-first CXL solution framework that can achieve outstanding performance in big data applications, such as machine learning, in-memory database, and real-world graph analytics.
-Our CXL solution opens up a new direction for memory disaggregation, and it ensures direct accessible and high-performance capabilities.
+In this project, we provide a large memory system with the world-first CXL solution framework that can achieve outstanding performance in big data applications, such as machine learning, in-memory database, and real-world graph analytics.
+Our CXL solution opens up a new direction for memory disaggregation, and it ensures direct access and high-performance capabilities.

 Heterogeneous computing is widely applied to most of data processing and big analytic applications by incorporating many dissimilar many processors such as general purpose graphic processing units (GPGPU), many-integrated core (MIC), field-programmable gate array (FPGA) based coprocessors.
 However, it faces nowaday many challenges coming from different programming interfaces and data movement models.
 We are researching energy-efficient heterogeneous computing with diverse types of FPGA devices (Xilinx and Altera) and a thousand coprocessors in Kandemir machine (NVIDIA GPGPUs and Xeon Phi).
 The main goal of this research is i) to remove data movement by aggressively integrating memory with hardware accelerator and ii) to enable low-power hardware acceleration with hardware/software cross-optimizations.